ts-delight/fluent-react.macro/README.md

 ## Caveats

-1. Every fluent builder chain must end with an `.end` invocation without interruptions.
+1. Every fluent builder chain must end with a tailing invocation without interruptions.

 For example: